webhintio/hint/docs/contributor-guide/how-to/common-rule-scenarios.md

 # Implement common rule scenarios

+This page documents the most common scenarios encoutered when developing a rule for `sonarwhal`.
+If there's something that you want to do that is not documented here, please [open an issue][new issue] so we can help you.

 ## Change feedback based on browser support

 Users can tell `sonarwhal` what browsers are important for them via the